-YES NO Do you suffer from any medical conditions that may compromise your mobility and/or fitness to participate on this program?
-If yes, please specify
+1. Do you suffer from any medical conditions that may compromise your mobility and/or fitness to participate on this program?

 If yes, how will you manage this on tour?

 Allergies and/or Food Intolerances

 ASA will make reasonable endeavours to organise meals to suit you, provided that you give ASA adequate notice of your specific dietary requirements or allergies.
 You may be required to research dietary alternatives, as not all destinations may be able to offer suitable food substitutes.